Marianne Pitzen

 Marianne Pitzen (born 29 May 1948), GER, is a German artist born in Stuttgart.
 In 1981, Pitzen founded the Bonn Women's Museum, of which she is the current director.
 The museum hosts temporary exhibitions, and has hosted over 500 since its founding.
 Pitzen held her first exhibition in 1969, established a gallery in 1971, and later the "Circular" magazine with her husband.

+Life

+Marianne Pitzen held her first solo exhibition in 1969.
+Three years later, she founded the ‘Circulus’ gallery, and in 1974, together with her husband Horst Pitzen, the magazine ‘Circular’.
+During this period, the groups ‘frauen formen ihre stadt’ and ‘Frau + Futura’ were formed.
+Her travelling exhibitions went to, amongst other places, Zurich (Le Cor-busier House), Innsbruck (Galerie Krinzinger) and Darmstadt (Technical University, Prof. Behnisch).

+In 1981, she founded the world’s first Women’s Museum in Bonn.
+Today, she continues to be responsible for the museum’s conception and organisation.
+Marianne Pitzen is a member of the women artists’ group “zart & zackig”.